The Solstice House

 Life Outside of Rise

-At Rise, I believe kids thrive when they feel safe, seen, and supported — and families thrive when they know they’re not alone.
+I believe kids thrive when they feel safe, seen, and supported — and families thrive when they know they’re not alone.
 This community is my love letter to both.

 And if you ever want to swap tea & coffee recommendations, ocean views, or random Lego-building hacks, I’m your person.